Converting Legacy EDI XML to Structured JSON Permalink to this section

 elem.clear()

-# Drop the already-processed child off the root so memory stays flat.
+# Drop the processed child off the root so accumulated references are freed.

 if len(batch) >= batch_size: